Topics on this page

 Read the law: Md.
 Code, Labor and Employment § 9-101

 The amount of money awarded depends upon the severity of the employee’s injury.
 Successful claims cover medical expenses, partial payment of lost wages, and, in the case of death, funeral expenses.
 Additional compensation is also provided for cases of severe and permanent injury.
 Payment for lost wages is generally made weekly.
 If the injury makes it impossible for the employee to return to their job, the employee may get vocational training and counseling for a new job.
+It is important to note; however, that “[c]ompensation may not be denied to a covered employee because of the degree of risk of the employment of the covered employee.

 If the employee misses more than three days of work due to an accidental personal injury that causes a disability, the employer has to file an accident report with the Workers’ Compensation Commission within 10 days of learning of the accident.
 If the employer learns or receives notice that an employee has been disabled due to an occupational disease, the employer must promptly report the disability to the Commission.